Irish finance minister calls for scrutiny of mortgage rate bill

 "For these reasons, and to assess other unintended consequences, I consider it essential that this bill goes through pre-legislative scrutiny," he said in a statement.

+Noonan requested the bill be put on hold for six months while being scrutinized but three more opposition parties and groups said they would support the legislation, making it likely Noonan's amendment would not be accepted by parliament.

-If the amendment is not accepted by parliament, Noonan said the government would not oppose passing the bill to the committee stage, avoiding an embarrassing defeat in its first week and allowing for further inspection before a final vote.
+If unsuccessful, Noonan said the government would not oppose passing the bill to the committee stage when the initial debate ends on Wednesday, avoiding an embarrassing defeat in its first week and allowing for possible changes before a final vote.

 Noonan last May threatened the authorities could take control of setting mortgage rates, triggering cuts in rates from most banks.
 Allied Irish Banks, the country's second largest lender, last week announced its fourth cut in 18 months.